Jasonnor/README.md/README.md

 # Project Name

-Short introduction or overview that explains **what** the project is.
+Short introduction or overview that explains **what** the project is all about .
 This description should match descriptions added for package managers (Gemspec, package.json, etc.)

 You can also add some badges/states next to Project Name, e.g,
 + [Travis CI](https://travis-ci.org/)